cyprieng/wenigwarden/README.md

 ## Important Note About Security

 The app is **not signed** with an Apple developer certificate.
-When first launching the app, you'll need to:

-1. Right-click (or Control-click) the app
+Before running the app you should run:
-2. Select "Open" from the context menu
-3. Allow the app in **System Settings** → **Privacy & Security**

-This only needs to be done once after installation.
+`sudo xattr -rd com.apple.quarantine /Applications/Wenigwarden.app`

 ## Screenshot